EbookFoundation/thoth-wiki/Thoth_Works.md

 ### Weight (only for Paperback and Hardback)
 Weight of the book.
 Automatically converted from oz to g or vice versa if the conversion box is ticked.

+By cicking Edit, publication details can be edited.

 By clicking View, Locations and Prices can be added via the [[Publications|Thoth_Publications]] page.

+By clicking Remove, publications can be removed.

 ## Languages